-As an institution, we have already taken many important measures that are in line with the Centers for Disease Control and Prevention (CDC) and the State of Alabama statewide health orders.
-Some of these measures include: enhanced and increased cleaning and sanitation protocols; plexiglass shield installation; social distancing and the wearing of face masks; routine temperature checks; reduced class sizes; facility reconfiguration and space management limitations; large group size gatherings; carryout meals; academic calendar modifications; contact tracing and testing options;
+To that end, we have taken many important measures that are in line with the Centers for Disease Control and Prevention (CDC) and the State of Alabama statewide health orders.
+These measures include enhanced and increased cleaning and sanitation protocols; plexiglass shield installation; required masking and CDC-defined social distancing; routine temperature checks; reduced class sizes; facility reconfiguration and space management limitations; modification of large group gatherings; carryout meals from the Dining Hall; contact tracing and testing options; dedensifying the residence halls, as well as other living and learning spaces; and academic calendar modifications.
+Thanks to more than \$350,000 in 2021 grant procurement, required testing is available as well as a recommended vaccination opportunity for all students on campus, including qualifying middle-school and Academy-age students.
+We have also contracted with a third-party provider of hygienic products, and personal protective equipment.
+Sanitization stations are strategically placed and maintained across our campus.